Create a Civo Kubernetes cluster

 1. On the left sidebar, select Operate > Kubernetes clusters.

-3. From the Select an agent dropdown list, select civo-agent and select Register an agent.
+3. From the Select an agent dropdown list, select civo-agent and select Register.

-4. GitLab generates a registration token for the agent.
+4. GitLab generates an agent access token for the agent.
 Securely store this secret token, as you will need it later.

 5. GitLab provides an address for the agent server (KAS), which you will also need later.